What To Feed Puppies: Nutrition Guide

 - Do mix new food in with the old over two weeks when you change food.
 If you gradually increase the amount of new food and decrease the amount of old, you’ll make the transition easier on your puppy.

-- Do feed your puppy at the same times every day.
+- Do feed your puppy at the same times every day and develop a routine.
 Feed young puppies 3 times a day, older puppies twice a day and once per day for adults.